Advertiser Disclosure

 Delta’s first class product on narrow-body aircraft is usually configured in a 2-2 arrangement.
 Image Credit: Delta Air Lines

-Since you cannot select a Comfort+ seat when you purchase your ticket, it is very important to rely on the 72-hour upgrade window to move into one of these extra-legroom economy seats, especially if it is looking like your upgrade will not clear.
+Since you cannot select a Comfort+ seat when you purchase your ticket, it’s very important to rely on the 72-hour upgrade window to move into one of these extra-legroom economy seats, especially if it’s looking like your upgrade won’t clear.
 Keep an eye out, as some higher elites may get upgraded during the 72-hour window, in which case you may be able to move into one of their seats if you happen to see it open.

 Companion upgrades are processed very similarly to other upgrades and follow the same upgrade windows, respective of the type of cabin you’re upgrading into.
-You may attempt to upgrade 1 other companion, and depending on the number of seats remaining, you may find this task quite difficult, especially on very high-profile routes, like Washington, D.C.
+You may attempt to upgrade 1 other companion, and depending on the number of seats remaining, you may find this task quite difficult, especially on very high-profile routes such as Washington, D.C.
 (DCA) to Los Angeles (LAX).

 Unique to Delta, you can also receive complimentary upgrades on its geographically closest partner airline, AeroMexico.
-This process clears the same as normal upgrades, so in this case at the earliest 72 hours before the flight.
-Simply attach your SkyMiles number to the reservation and the system will do the rest.
+This process clears the same as normal upgrades, so in this case 72 hours before the flight at the earliest.
+Simply attach your SkyMiles number to the reservation, and the system will do the rest.
 AeroMexico’s premium cabin is known as Clase Premier, which is essentially the same as Delta’s domestic first class product.

 Here is a consolidated version of Delta’s upgrade chart, from Delta: